Chinese Wedding Tradition, Custom, Preparation, Engagement, Procedure, and Rite.

 Silver Belt Hook Carved with "Infinite Happiness, Unforgettable Love", Unearthed from Tomb of King Liu Fei (168 BC — 128 BC) — Nanjing Museum

-Because tea trees can only grow from seeds, and cannot be transplanted, which made it the representative of unchanging love and eternal loyalty.
+Tea trees can only grow from seeds and cannot be transplanted, representing unchanging love and eternal loyalty.

-The tea ceremony of a traditional Chinese wedding usually is simple, the new couple serving tea to their parents, to show their gratitude for making this marriage happen, willingness to support and take care of each other, and as a symbol of officially becoming a family.
+The traditional Chinese Wedding Tea Ceremony usually is simple; the new couple serves tea to their parents to show their gratitude for making this marriage happen, is willing to support and take care of each other, and is a symbol of officially becoming a family.

-The timing of a tea ceremony in a Chinese wedding differs, some serve the bride's parents before the groom takes back the bride then serve the groom's parents after the whole wedding ceremony, some serve all parents during the official rites.
+The timing of a tea ceremony at a Chinese wedding differs, some serve the bride's parents before the groom takes back the bride and then serve the groom's parents after the whole wedding ceremony, and some serve all parents during the official rites.

 To sum up, flexible timing, with eternal respect and gratitude.